Employee Relieving Letter Issue: How Should HR Handle Missing Records and Absconding Cases?

 KK!HR

-From the legal perspective, it will be a wise step to have a laid down policy on retention of records and also a specific order on the records so destroyed.
+From a legal standpoint, it would be prudent to have a defined policy on record retention and also a specific protocol for the destruction of records.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute